DaveVoorhis/Spoing/README.md

 This release is intended for Java Development Kit (JDK) 13 and above, but can be recompiled using Eclipse or other IDE or the provided ant build.xml scripts to work with JDK 9 or above.

-You can obtain JDK 13 and above from https://openjdk.java.net.
+You can obtain a JDK 13 and above from https://openjdk.java.net.
 Download the bundle appropriate to your environment, unarchive it to a directory of your choice, and set your PATH environment variable to point to its _bin_ directory.

 The Oracle JDK 13 or above from https://www.oracle.com/technetwork/java/javase/downloads/index.html should work, but hasn't been tested.